Chapter summary

 Emotional polarization

 Professor Wikforss uses the term “emotional polarization” to explain an important precondition for the spread of knowledge resistance in a society.
 This concerns how we feel about our political opponents, and when there are strong feelings of animosity this triggers tribal thinking and factual polarization.
-She believes that former President Donald Trump is a master at triggering emotional polarization.
+She believes that President Donald Trump is a master at triggering emotional polarization.

 “This emotional polarization that Trump is so good at driving, it also drives fact-based resistance.
 He is a demagogue, a high class demagogue.
 He is very skilled at splitting, polarizing, politicizing facts, politicizing media trust, politicizing the trust in research.
 He is unique in that way, but the forces he represents as a right wing nationalist populist, they are in all countries.